LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/messaging-quick-start.md

 Set up Web Messaging between the Conversational Cloud and your website.

 {: .notice}
-**Tip:** You can also test the Web Messaging experience without adding the Web Tag to your site by using this [tool](https://developers.liveperson.com/web-messaging/emulator.html) and inputing your account number.
+**Tip:** You can also test the Web Messaging experience without adding the Web Tag to your site by using this [tool](https://developers.liveperson.com/web-messaging/emulator.html) and inputting your account number.

 ## Step 1: Get the Web Tag